It’s time to escape the city for the hinterland.

-Tucked away in the hinterland, half way between Byron Bay and Bangalow, you’ll find the charming guest house Hidden Valley perched high on a hill overlooking the lush countryside of northern New South Wales.
+Tucked away in the hinterland, halfway between Byron Bay and Bangalow, you’ll find the charming guest house Hidden Valley Guesthouse perched high on a hill overlooking the lush countryside of northern New South Wales.
 It’s here that you can feast on organic chef-prepared food, soak in an outdoor bathtub, or frolic in your own private pool.

 Sydney chef Peter Stubbings and his British-born wife Naomi were seeking a tree change and moved to Byron Bay five years ago.
 Needing extra accommodation to house visiting relatives, they decided to build Hidden Valley, which they describe as recycled country chic.
 Designed for a couple, there are actually two timber cottages, separated by a stone walkway.
 The bedroom and bathroom sit in the first, while the dining, living and kitchen are in the second.

-This captivating couple care about their footprint and insist on everything being local and organic.
-This trickles down to not only the food on offer here, but the solar power, triple-filtered rain water, and septic tanks.
+This captivating couple cares about their footprint and insists on everything being local and organic.
+This trickles down to not only the food on offer here, but the solar power, triple-filtered rainwater, and septic tanks.
 Peter and Naomi have taken great care to recycle and repurpose as much of the building material as possible.
 You’ll find old timber and wrought iron dotted around the place, huge barn doors in the bedroom and iron hooks and old crates in the bathroom.

 Treat yourself to a massage on the property delivered by visiting Bangalow therapist Aleisha Marie, who specialises in bespoke skin and spa treatments.
 There’s a range of delights on offer here, including two exclusive Hidden Valley Spa Journeys, The Signature, which takes 2.5 hours, or the two-hour Nurturing New Life.
 In summer, indulge in a treatment on the deck overlooking the pool, while in winter, cosy up inside beside the fireplace while Aleisha Marie applies her extensive knowledge and intuitive healing to relax and restore.